SIZMW/sixes-wild/readme.md

 * User Profiles:
   * Multiples users can have independent profiles to track their personal progress in the game.
 * Badges:
   * Achievements that the player has earned due to their performance/progress in the game.
+This was an optional feature for 5 person teams.
 * Aesthetics:
   * The color layout of the puzzles.
 * Resizable Window: